 - one letter from a person chosen by the nominee.

 A nomination packet may also include the following optional items:

 - abstract appendices containing non-textual material such as charts, tables or figures.
 (PDF file, number each page, and put nominee’s name on each page)

 Electronic delivery of the above materials as PDF files to Dr. Debra Charlesworth via email to email@example.com is preferred.
 If documents are too large to be e-mailed, Google Drive can be used to share the appropriate files.

 The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges and Schools.
 Applications will be evaluated on the impact and significance of the research.

 - a certificate of citation

-- reasonable travel expenses to the annual meeting of the Council of Graduate Schools, December 2-5 in Seattle, Washington
+- reasonable travel expenses to the annual meeting of the Council of Graduate Schools, December 7-10 in Washington DC.

 The Graduate School will recognize the nominee selected to represent Michigan Tech on our web site.